MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-acquire.md

 5. Choose the **OK** button to run the batch job.
 6. When the incorrect entry or entries are cancelled, proceed to post the correct acquisition cost.

-## To post the salvage value together with the acquisition cost
+## <a name="to-post-the-salvage-value-together-with-the-acquisition-cost"></a>To post the salvage value together with the acquisition cost

 The salvage value is the residual value of a fixed asset when it can no longer be used.
 You can post the salvage value at the same time as you post the acquisition cost.
 To learn more, go to [Depreciate or Amortize Fixed Assets](fa-how-depreciate-amortize.md).